Epstein Barr Virus (EPV) and Your Hormones

 - Add in Happy Greens to your daily regimen.

 - Work with a practitioner who can be more specific with your individual needs.

 - Lower your stress levels.
 When we are chronically overwhelmed and exhausted, the body has to work much harder to fight infection and inflammation.

 - Rest and make sure you have adequate restorative sleep.

 Conventional medical tests from your local GP are common and generally reliable for testing for the Epstein-Barr virus.
 Testing includes getting both a complete EBV acute panel and a chronic infection panel.

 Keep in mind that EPV often goes undiagnosed for months or even years.
 In a significant number of cases, medications such as antidepressants and even HRT were given while the virus remained undetected.
 Sadly, this does not suppress the actual virus and can even worsen your condition.
 For this reason, it is generally a good idea to have yourself tested.

-Anette Holck Draborg, Karen Duus, and Gunnar Houen; Clinical and Developmental Immunology, Volume 2013 (2013), Epstein-Barr Virus in Systemic Autoimmune Diseases.
+Anette Holck Draborg, Karen Duus, Gunnar Houen.
+Epstein-Barr Virus in Systemic Autoimmune Diseases.
 Journal of Immunology Research.
 2013.
 Article ID 535738.

-Janegova A, Janega P1, Rychly B, Kuracinova K, Babal P. The role of Epstein-Barr virus infection in the development of autoimmune thyroid diseases.
-Endokrynol Pol.
+Janegova A, Janega P, Rychly B, Kuracinova K, Babal P. The role of Epstein-Barr virus infection in the development of autoimmune thyroid diseases.
+Endokrynologia Polska.
 2015;66(2):132-6.

-Vottero A1, Kirschner LS, Yue W, Brodie A, Stratakis CA. P450arom gene expression in peripheral blood lymphocytes: identification of a cryptic splice site for exon-1 after Epstein-Barr virus transformation.
-J Steroid Biochem Mol Biol.
-1998 Mar;64(5-6):245-50.
+Vottero A, Kirschner LS, Yue W, Brodie A, Stratakis CA. P450arom gene expression in peripheral blood lymphocytes: identification of a cryptic splice site for exon-1 after Epstein-Barr virus transformation.
+The Journal of Steroid Biochemistry & Molecular Biology.
+1998.
+Mar;64(5-6):245-50.